 Then, once you’ve created a referral opportunity, approach them via phone call, email, or in-person.
 Take a friendly tone and be specific so the referrer is more open to hearing your request.
 For instance, it can be as straightforward as asking, “Hey Darren, do you have any mates that want their bathroom redone?”
 You can also sweeten the deal by offering gift cards or discounts on the next job in exchange for a referral.

-Mastering the art of the customer follow-up can pay tremendous dividends for your trade business.
+Mastering the art of customer follow-up can pay tremendous dividends for your trade business.
 However, keep in mind that a strong follow-up is only half the equation.
 The other half is providing unparalleled service, and advanced job management software like WorkBuddy helps you do just that.
 From job scheduling to invoicing, WorkBuddy is the app of choice for Aussie tradies.
-Call us today or request a free demo to learn more.
+Call us today or book a free demo to learn more.